syncfusion-content/wpf-docs/wpf/SyntaxEditor/Printing.md

 ---
 layout: post
 title: Printing support in EditControl.
-description: How to print the Syntax Editor and customize the print settings .
+description: How to print the Syntax Editor and customize the print settings.
 platform: wpf
 control: Syntax Editor
 documentation: ug